danielwbeebe/React-Native-Tutorial/README.md

 ## Why Use React Native?

 Althoug the React apps are fundametaly building blocks as a native app, they are better and faster.
 The applications are much easier to code, less expensive, save a lot of time to build and they are open sourse.
+One of the most valiables feature that React gives to the programmers is that makes the views layers otput of the states.

 ## Getting Started